philc/book-notes/business/powerful - patty mccord.md

   departments, and the challenges they expect.
 * Show a business overview deck to every new employee who joins.
 They found that the business changed and the questions changed pretty quickly, so they had to update the deck every single quarter.
-You have to be on top of this changing the message and evolving it all the time.
+They had to be on top of changing the message and evolving it all the time.

-## Practice radical honesty (Chapter 3)
+## Practice radical honesty (chap 3)

 * What adults need from you most is honesty.
 They need to be able to feel like they are getting your true opinion.